TrueBlocks/trueblocks-docs/content/data-model/chaindata.md

 - **API**:
   - [Calls to `/traces`](/api#operation/chaindata-traces)

-Below is a list of the data fields for traces.
-Following that are the commands that produce or manage traces.
+Trace data is made of the following data fields:

 | Field            | Description                                               | Type         |
 | ---------------- | --------------------------------------------------------- | ------------ |